nakamochi/website/content/_index.md

 ## Editions

-The following editions are listed in an order of increasing ease of use.
-It is always a trade-off between the costs and effort oneself has to put in and the trust into the manufacturing companies and their supply chain.
+We are focusing on two editions.
+One for tinkeres and people with technical knowledge.
+The other is a "plug-and-play" device, like a coffee maker.

 <div class="text-media-card">
   <div class="card-text">

-All the editions have something in common: the touch screen user interface and automated system updates.
-Even at a high level of distrust one can still benefit from the open source software and, equally important, system updates.
+The editions have something in common: the touch screen user interface and system updates.
+Naturally, everything is open source, including electronics and mechanical parts we designed ourselves.

   </div>
   <figure class="card-media screenshot">